2017 Sustainable New Construction Program

-Endeavour’s 2016 Sustainable New Construction program is a full time immersion program, with participants taking part in the complete construction cycle of a high-performance building using natural and low-carbon building materials.
+Endeavour’s Sustainable New Construction program is a full time immersion program, with participants taking part in the complete construction cycle of a high-performance building using natural and low-carbon building materials – and you will undertake the design of a project of your choosing.
+You will work with teachers and practitioners who are leaders in the field and work with fellow participants who are motivated and enthusiastic.
+It is a unique experience unlike any other construction program in the world!

-If you would like to apply, please email an application to registration at endeavourcentre dot org, with a resume outlining your educational and work experience to date, and a cover letter explaining why you’d be an ideal candidate for this program.
-Applications will be accepted beginning November 24, 2015.
+If you would like to apply, please email an application to registration at endeavourcentre dot org, with a resume outlining your education and work experience to date, and a cover letter explaining why you’d be an ideal candidate for this program.
+Applications will be accepted beginning November 1, 2016.
 For more information, contact us.

 Our full-time Sustainable New Construction certificate program involves you in every aspect of making a highly sustainable building.